How to Force VM Shutdown in Hyper-V in 3 Ways

 dan-zeng

-Updated by Dan Zeng on 2025/05/21
+Updated by Darlene Yan on 2026/06/05

 Table of contents

-• How to force shutdown a stuck VM in Hyper-V?
+• How to Force Shutdown a Stuck VM in Hyper-V?

 • Protect your Hyper-V VMs with Vinchin Backup & Recovery

-• Hyper-V force vm shutdown FAQs
+• Hyper-V VM Force Shutdown FAQs

 • Conclusion

-When working with Hyper-V, it's not uncommon to encounter VMs that become unresponsive — stuck in a "Starting," "Stopping," or "Running" state, and no longer reacting to standard commands in the Hyper-V Manager.
-In such cases, the usual shutdown or reset options may be grayed out or return error messages like “The operation cannot be performed while the object is in its current state.”
+When working with Hyper-V, it's not uncommon to encounter VMs that become unresponsive - stuck in a "Starting," "Stopping," or "Running" state, and no longer reacting to standard commands in the Hyper-V Manager.

-How to force shutdown a stuck VM in Hyper-V?
+How to Force Shutdown a Stuck VM in Hyper-V?

-1. Restart the Hyper-V Virtual Machine Management Service (VMMS)
+Way 2: Restart the Hyper-V Virtual Machine Management Service (VMMS)

 Applicable when Hyper-V Manager fails to load the list of virtual machines.
 This operation will not interrupt any running VMs.